blackstrype/quarkus-microservices-training/labs/lab_8_observability.md

 - [ ] Does your service have base metrics available ?
 - [ ] Are you able to collect metrics for your station-details requests using `@Counted` and `@Timed`?
 - [ ] Were you able to launch Grafana with OpenTelemetry ?
+- [ ] Were you able to quickly active OTEL Logging ?

 ## Discussion Points